aas-core-works/.github/profile/README.md

   * [aas-core3.0rc02-python]
   * [aas-core3.0rc02-typescript]

+## Building Block: Tools

+We generate a GUI editor and a command-line toolkit to facilitate work with the static AAS data.
+The command-line toolkit should help you get "80%" of the work done, while you finish the remaining "20%" using the GUI editor.

+The tools aim for correctness, robustness and simplicity rather than feature-richness.

+The GUI editor is available here: [aas-core3.0rc02-react-editor].

+The command-line toolkit is available at: [aas-core3.0-cli-swiss-knife].

 ## Building Block: Test Data

 We generate a large set of test cases based on the formalized meta-models.